I hated high school.

 I made sure I was passing every single class I took because lets face it, if I didn’t pass, I wasn’t leaving and if I didn’t leave I would be forced to spend the rest of my days stuck in this hell hole, no way.

 She was right though, I had already missed too much and I didn’t want my grades to suffer.
-There was also the fact that my dreams had become occupied with a certain set of fluorescent blue eyes and dark hair which was taking up too much of my mental space.
+There was also the fact that my dreams had become occupied with a certain set of striking blue eyes and dark hair which was taking up too much of my mental space.
 How my subconscious had managed to create such a wonderful image of someone I had never met in my life, I didn’t know, but I wasn’t complaining either.

 I walk to my locker and open it, it was exactly how I’d left it, I don’t know why I expected anything else.
 I carefully put my book bag in along with my lunch and take out books that I needed for first period.
 I had AP English first and after taking out my textbook I make my way to class.